claxcoding/elt-pipeline-weather-forecast/README.md

 ## Usage Guide

 ### 1. Set your Google Cloud Project ID
-- Before running the notebook, open elt_pipeline_weather.ipynb and locate the configuration dictionary (usually config_data).
+- Before running the notebook, open `elt_pipeline_weather.ipynb` and locate the configuration dictionary.
-- Replace the "project_id" value with your own Google Cloud project ID and "dataset_month" to the current month, for example:
+- Replace the `project_id` value with your own Google Cloud project ID and `dataset_month` to the current month, for example:

 ```python
 config_data = {